 To be legally offered for sale in Australia, all imported foods must comply with relevant food regulations of the Food Standards Code.
 The Code can be consulted on line.
 For more information on the Food Standards Code, you should contact Food Standards Australia New Zealand.

-Goods subject to import controls
+Other goods subject to import controls

-- Certain drugs and goods containing those drugs - hazardous and health related manufactured articles and substances
+- Certain drugs and goods containing those drugs

-- Firearms - other weapons
+- Firearms and related other weapons

 - Protected cultural heritage items